 Joanna Hunter, Editor of Essential Travel Magazine says: Morning sickness isn't quite Stuart's remit, so I've stepped in.

 Obviously if you are really worried about your morning sickness you should consult your doctor, but one option is Biobands, anti-motion sickness acupressure bands that are said to be effective for morning sickness as well as general travel sickness.

 Other suggestions for combating morning sickness - when travelling or otherwise - include eating small but frequent meals, carrying a perfumed handkerchief for combatting strong, nausea-inducing odours and eating lots of protein, as this is believed to fight off nausea.
 Good luck - and have a good trip!

 Please note: If you should go into labour prematurely (i.e. prior to 32 weeks), this can be classed as unexpected and should therefore be covered.
-But you would not be allowed to ask for a caesarean section when the natural birthing procedure is adequate etc. In any circumstances a call should be made to the emergency medical assistance line for their help in ensuring you get the right treatment whilst you are away.
+But you would not be allowed to ask for a caesarean section when the natural birthing procedure is adequate.
+In any circumstances a call should be made to the emergency medical assistance line for their help in ensuring you get the right treatment while you are away.